-"Municipal Separate Storm Sewer System" or "MS4" means a conveyance, or system of conveyances (including roads with drainage systems, municipal streets, catch basins, curbs, gutters, ditches, manmade channels, or storm drains): (1) owned or operated by Yakima County that discharges to ~~waters~~Waters of the United States; (2) designed or used for collecting or conveying stormwater; (3) which is not a combined sewer; and (4) which is not part of a Publicly Owned Treatment Works (POTW) as defined at 40 CFR 122.2.
+"Municipal Separate Storm Sewer System" or "MS4" means a conveyance, or system of conveyances (including roads with drainage systems, municipal streets, catch basins, curbs, gutters, ditches, manmade channels, or storm drains): (a) owned or operated by Yakima County that discharges to waters of the United States; (b) designed or used for collecting or conveying stormwater; (c) which is not a combined sewer; and (d) which is not part of a Publicly Owned Treatment Works (POTW) as defined at 40 CFR 122.2 Yakima County.
 In the County, the MS4 is that portion of county stormwater control facilities regulated by the Eastern Washington Phase II Municipal Stormwater Permit.